-This brief is a reminder of the state of the Texas highway system eighty years ago.
+This brief is a reminder of the condition of the Texas highway system eighty years ago.
 Not until 1932 was the highway (presumably U.S. 75) from Dallas to Houston fully paved!

 In 1941 the art moderne Bowen Bus Center opened downtown at the corner of Main and Lancaster streets.

 And a USO recreation center.

 By 1943 the Bowen system had four hundred buses carrying forty-eight thousand passengers a total distance of twenty-five thousand miles each day.

 But that year Bowen sold the company for $3 million ($45 million today).
 Not bad for a business that began with one truck.

 In 1945 the Bowen bus line was absorbed by the Continental Trailways national network.

 Meanwhile, as Bowen entered the bus line business in the late 1920s, he also entered the aviation business.
 In 1927 he and his brother were incorporators of Texas Air Transport.
 R. C. was the company’s first president.
 TAT was the first airline to carry mail from Texas to the Middle West and to Mexico.
 In 1928 the Bowens sold TAT to A. P. Barrett (see Part 2), who founded Southern Air Transport, which evolved into American Airlines in 1934.
 Amon Carter, by then the airline’s biggest stockholder, had its headquarters moved from Dallas to Fort Worth.
 American Airlines is now the most-traveled airline in North America.